Stage 1: Is building right for you?

 Want to build your own home?
 Owner builder homes these days are done by very very few banks and you must have equity or cash such that you only want to borrow 60% of the build’s valuation.
 Owner builds are not welcomed by many banks and as such are very difficult to finance.
 Applicants who are licensed builders are seen more favourably by some lenders, but the choices are still very limited.
 If you’re interested in building your own home, please stop and speak to your broker now.

-If you want to build a kit home, you must have equity or savings so that you can purchase the kit up front and then a fixed price building quote must be submitted by the builder who is going to erect it for you.
+If you want to build a kit home, one way to go about funding it is to have equity or savings so that you can purchase the kit up front and then a fixed price building quote must be submitted by the builder who is going to erect it for you.
+Alternatively there are some kit home providers who will (usually for a cost) do a standard building contract payment where that mirrors a standard build contract.
+Note some lenders will not fund kit homes.
+Check out this video on Kit Homes that Kirsty has recorded.

 If you’re extensively renovating a home do not be tempted to start the process before you seek finance.
 Almost every lender in Australia is not keen to accept your property as security if you’ve already partially built or gutted it.
 It is much more advisable to seek your finances prior to commencing.